 Publications and scientific papers

-The Rothschild Archive holds printed copies of many of the scientific publications and printed works of Miriam Rothschild.
+Copies of published works in the Archive collection are listed below, in order of publication date.
 In addition to the items listed below, further publications will be found in the Reading Room Library.

 000/1401/3, 22 volumes